craigrmc/alignment/essay.md

 University crowd should focus more on understanding AI model behaviour.

 Students should use their brains to do homework.
 Do not delegate 100% thinking to the AIs.
 It is important to exercise the brain just like any other muscle.
 The best time to strengthen skills is during school.
 Cheating will only hurt yourself.

+Teachers should not attempt resist the rise of AIs.
+It is like swimming up river, it is really difficult, won't get very far, and at some point you get tired stop and loose all progress you have made.
+Adpat and change.
+Find new ways to teach.

 Business people should think before integrating AI system into their companies.
 These should be considered highly experimental research projects instead of robust and reliable products.